express-vue/express-vue/README.md

 This is middleware now so support for sails should just work as middleware.

 ## Changelog

+#### V5
+- Ditched the custom parser/renderer and moved to using `vue-pronto` which uses Vueify
+- Re-structured the vueOptions
+- Added req.vueOptions as a global.
+- Removed the vue parent object with the child of head, this was un-needed its now just vueOptions.head instead of vueOptions.vue.head
+- when using `res.renderVue` the filename requires an extention now.
+- Paths are now RELATIVE to the file you're currently in ...
+YAAAY
+- Node Modules are supported, for both javascript and vue file imports inside .vue files ...
+YAAAY
+- Massive Performance gains
+- 100% compatability with vueJS

 #### V4
 - v4 was a complete re-write.. migrating from v3 to v4 will break everything.